Land of Yeti and Sherpa

-A trekking route in the Khumbu region.
-Khumbu is known to the world as the land of Mount Everest, the highest peak in the world and the native area of the Sherpas.
-A 35-minute flight from Kathmandu gets you to Lukla.
-From there, a few hours of trekking you enter the highlands of Sagarmatha National Park and Namche Bazar – the capital and commercial center of Khumbu – The route continues through Tyangboche monastery, located under the buttresses of Ama Dablam (6,921 m) and reach Gorakh Shep, last point before starting your climb to Kala Patthar (5,615 m) to see the sunrise.
-There you are greeted with the spectacular view of Mount Everest, surrounded by other giants such as Nupse and Lhotse, and other snow-capped mountains.
+Trekking day starts with a morning 35-minute flight from Kathmandu to Lukla.
+From there, after a few hours of trekking, you enter the highlands of Sagarmatha National Park.
+The route now ascends through forest to Namche Bazar, the capital and commercial center of Khumbu.
+After acclimatization day, we continue through Tyangboche monastery, located under the foothills of Ama Dablam (6,921 m).
+The Everest Trekking route reaches Gorakh Shep and Everest Base Camp.
+The last point is Kala Patthar (5,615 m) to see the sunrise or Sun set.
+There, one can enjoy the spectacular view of Mount Everest, surrounded by other giants such as Nupse and Lhotse and other snow-capped mountains.
 You descend the same trail back to Lukla and Kathmandu.

 Day - 1Arrival